nex3z/NppQuickSearchPanel/README.md

 ## How to build

-Open the project with Visual Studio 2013 or later.
+Build with Visual Studio 2013 or later.
 If you encounter a "The system cannot find the file specified" error when building the project, add the location of **NETFX 4.5.1 Tools** to your **Path** environment variable.

 For 64-bit system, the typical location of **NETFX 4.5.1 Tools** is
 ```